Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Analysis of the SUCCESS-A study data

 In the original SUCCESS-A study, no overall treatment effect on disease-free survival was observed.
 However, exploratory analyses using a Cox regression model with treatment–covariate interaction terms suggested possible treatment effects in specific patient subgroups \citep{GregorioHaeberleFaschingetal.2020}.
-Hence, our objective was to explore the heterogeneity of treatment effects by identifying patient subgroups that may benefit from the intervention compared to control therapy, using a multivariable framework to account for the joint and potentially correlated effects of patient and tumor characteristics.
-To relax the proportional hazards assumption, we fitted a model of the form $P(\min(T_1, \tau) > \min(T_2, \tau) \mid \bs Z_1, \bs Z_2) = \mu(\beta_0 + \bs\beta_1^\top \bs Z_1 + \bs\beta_2^\top \bs Z_2)$ for DFS using the above described approach.
+Hence, our objective was to explore the heterogeneity of treatment effects by identifying patient subgroups that may show a higher benefit from the intervention compared to control therapy, using a multivariable framework to account for the joint and potentially correlated effects of patient and tumor characteristics.
+To this end, we fitted a model of the form $P(\min(T_1, \tau) > \min(T_2, \tau) \mid \bs Z_1, \bs Z_2) = \mu(\beta_0 + \bs\beta_1^\top \bs Z_1 + \bs\beta_2^\top \bs Z_2)$ for DFS using the above described approach.
 Here, the subscripts $1$ and $2$ refer to the intervention and control groups, respectively.
-Pseudo-observations were computed as defined in Equation \eqref{eq:pv} and Remark 2 using $\tau = 5.5$ years.
-The effects $\bs \beta_1$ and $\bs \beta_2$ of the patient and tumor characteristics described above were estimated according to Equation \eqref{eq:gee}.
-Ninety-five percent confidence intervals were derived using the four methods described in Section \ref{sec:descTests} (based on $B=2,000$ bootstrap replications).
-Analogous to the simulation study, we used the identity link function $\mu(x) = x$ and considered the special case $\bs Z_1 = \bs Z_2 = \bs Z$ (corresponding to equal patient and tumor characteristics in both groups).
+Pseudo-observations were computed as defined in Equation \eqref{eq:pv} and Remark~\ref{rem:finite_tau} using $\tau = 5.5$ years.
+Ninety-five percent confidence intervals were derived using the four methods described in Section \ref{sec:descTests} (based on $B=$ 2,000 bootstrap replications).
+Analogous to the simulation study in Section \ref{sec:simus}, we used the identity link function $\mu(x) = x$.
+Furthermore, we considered the special case $\bs Z_1 = \bs Z_2 = \bs Z$ (corresponding to equal patient and tumor characteristics in both groups).
 Hence, the model reduced to $P(\min(T_1, \tau) > \min(T_2, \tau) \mid \bs Z) = \beta_0 + (\bs\beta_1 + \bs\beta_2)^\top \bs Z$.